Congratulations to our Georgia Certified Economic Developer program graduates!

 Prior to joining the Institute of Government, Holly was the research and policy coordinator for the Southern Regional Education Board’s Educational Technology Cooperative.
 She has worked in policy and fiscal analysis for more than 15 years for the Washington State House of Representatives, the Washington State Higher Education Coordinating Board and management consulting firm Booz Allen Hamilton.

-Molly Olson is the executive director of the Development Authority of Burke County.
+Virginia Economic Development Partnership.
+Previously, she served as the executive director of the Development Authority of Burke County.
 Molly is a native of Johns Creek, Ga., and a graduate of the University of West Georgia with a degree in international economics.
 Molly has worked with the Savannah Economic Development Authority and the Candler County Industrial Authority during her career in economic development.
 She is a member of the Georgia Economic Developers Association, the CSRA Unified Development Authority, the Southern Economic Development Council, the International Economic Development Council, and the Junior League of Augusta.
 Molly currently chairs the Annual Awards Committee with the Georgia Economic Developers Association.

 Keri Orvin was born and raised in Appling County and is part of a fourth-generation family farm that raises horses and cows, and grows pecans, pine trees and satsuma oranges.
 She graduated magna cum laude from Valdosta State University in 2009.
 After college, Keri worked with Fram Renewable Fuels doing international sales and marketing.
 She traveled to Europe and Asia marketing wood pellets and negotiating contracts with European utilities for five years.
 In 2014, she was hired as president/CEO of the Baxley Appling County Chamber of Commerce.
 In that role, and with the help of the board of directors, she was able to update operations, grow membership and add programs to help businesses in Appling County.
 In 2019, Keri assumed the role of executive director of the Development Authority of Appling County, where she is actively working with existing and potential industry projects to provide jobs and increase capital investment in the region.